sirselim/powering_potential/README.md

 # A list of resources for Powering Potential students working on 'The Which Doctors' question.

+A slightly friendlier version of this site can be seen [here](https://sirselim.github.io/powering_potential/).

 You can scan the below on your phone/tablet to access this site:

 ![](frame.png)